20 Metacognitive Questions That Will Get Students Thinking

 Metacognitive questions open up the lines of communication between students and teachers.
 Improved class climate and formative assessment all in one.

-Metacognitive questions to encourage problem-solving:
+Metacognitive questions for problem-solving:

 - What is one puzzle or challenge that emerged because of the ideas presented today?